-Buyers are all or a portion of the State Water Project Contractors, Inc.'s member agencies and/or San Luis and Delta Mendota Water Authority and its individual agencies, or persons or entities within the CVP or SWP service area.
-Depending on the hydrologic conditions existing in the spring of 2022, all or a portion of these agencies, persons, or entities may elect to receive all or a portion of water purchased.
+Buyer is MWD or all or a portion of the State Water Project Contractors, Inc.'s member agencies and/or San Luis and Delta Mendota Water Authority and its individual agencies, or persons or entities within the CVP or SWP service area.
+It also is possible that persons or entities may purchase and divert the transfer water from within or upstream of the Delta.
+Depending on the hydrologic conditions existing in the spring of 2023, all or a portion of these agencies, persons, or entities may elect to receive all or a portion of water purchased.